Radio Futura: De un País en Llamas

-Quintet: "La Canción de Juan Perro"
+Quintet: La Canción de Juan Perro

-By 1986 the band was looking for new textures for their music, more clear arrangements and a rhythm section leaning towards Latin sounds while keeping a rock attitude.
+By 1986, the band was looking for new textures for their music, more clear arrangements and a rhythm section leaning towards Latin sounds while keeping a rock attitude.
 Once the drummer position was filled with Carlos Torero, an additional fifth member was also recruited: Pedro Navarrete, at the keyboards, innovating this position in the band.

-This new three core members plus two session musicians line-up gathered at Sigma Sound recording studio (owned back then by the Talking Heads) in New York City at the end of 1986 (that was, possibly, the first time that a Spanish band recorded in New York).
+This new three core members plus two session musicians line-up gathered at Sigma Sound recording studio (owned then by Talking Heads) in New York City at the end of 1986 (that was, possibly, the first time that a Spanish band recorded in New York).
 Again, Jo Dworniak was in charge of production.
 The band delivered La Canción de Juan Perro, released in May 1987.

 The record is characterized by a much more organic approach than its predecessor, from which it marked a new departure; their musical evolution brought to the band international hit singles such as "37 grados and "A Cara o Cruz".
 It aimed to get closer to the traditional sources of Spanish popular music, the hiring of a horns section (The Uptown Horns) for the recording sessions being probably the most clear statement of the new musical direction taken.
 The New York sessions are recalled by the band as their finest.
 The record had a good response and became their biggest seller to date.
 In retrospect, La Canción de Juan Perro is now considered, by the band and critics alike, as Radio Futura's finest effort.
-It is also credited for establishing in Spain the virtually unknown formulations of a Latin Rock based on standard anglosaxon pop-rock but, at the same time, deeply rooted in Spanish popular music, while striving for renovation at the same time.
+It is also credited for establishing in Spain the virtually unknown formulations of a Latin Rock based on standard Anglo Saxon pop-rock but, at the same time, deeply rooted in Spanish popular music, while striving for renovation at the same time.
 Santiago Auserón said regarding this record "we want the best with this record.
 We want to lay the foundations of Hispanic Rock"; the critic wrote regarding La Canción de Juan Perro: "it is not only a masterpiece of our domestic rock but it contains the entire musical landscape sung in Spanish during the last decades".
 The particular sound crafted in "La Canción de Juan Perro" was to become, later on, the touchstone of the Spanish musical scene.
 Also, beginning with this record, Santiago Auserón gave renewed importance to the lyrics, he has since become one of the finest lyricists in Spanish, earnestly using and renovating popular terms which had gone partially out of fashion.

 Soon after the supporting tour for "La Canción de Juan Perro" started, Enrique Sierra was diagnosed with polycystic kidney disease and had to be temporary replaced by another newly hired session musician: Javier Monforte.